C-Chads/tinygl/README.md

 * A memory allocator of some sort with some equivalents or replacements for malloc, calloc, and free.

 There is no FILE* usage, or I/O outside of 'msghandling.c' so if you want to remove all stdio dependency, just stub out the calls there.

+### Multithreading support

+OpenMP is used on supported platforms to multithread certain operations.
+These are the operations that are accelerated:

+* glDrawPixels

+* glPostProcess

+Compile the library with -fopenmp to see them in action!

+You do not need a multithreaded processor to use TinyGL!

+### Performance Recommendations

 ```
 it is recommended that for best performance you keep TinyGL on a separate thread from SDL, and to guard TinyGL's buffer with a mutex.